Best Backpacking Water Filters 2026: Expert Picks

 8. HydroBlu Versa Flow Water Filter System — Best Budget

 The HydroBlu Versa Flow is the budget pick that punches above its weight.
 It matches the Sawyer Mini's specs at a lower price with more attachment versatility.
-Quality is adequate, not exceptional — but at $17 for a 100,000-gallon filter, the value is outstanding.
+Quality is adequate, not exceptional — but for a budget-friendly 100,000-gallon filter, the value is outstanding.

-- Cheapest hollow fiber filter at $16.95 — half the price of Sawyer Mini
+- Cheapest hollow fiber filter available — roughly half the price of Sawyer Mini

 - Versatile multi-attachment system: straw, squeeze, gravity, or inline